thedeep76/franklinTheTurtle/README.md

-Move forward while not geting hit by cars ! have funn !
+Move forward while not getting hit by cars ! have fun !